iltuoconsulenteit/DocCropper/README.md

 Images are processed and displayed as thumbnails with **Rotate**, **Edit**, and **Delete** buttons.
 Preview and layout configuration options are also provided before export.

 Logos and branding can be customized via `static/logos/`, `settings.json`, and `brand_html`.
-The footer displays the current Git commit hash.
+The header shows a language-specific slogan image (e.g. `DocCropper_slogan_en.png`), and the footer displays the current Git commit hash.

 User preferences are stored in the `users/` folder based on their email address.
 Anonymous users fallback to global settings in `settings.json`.
 The system supports optional Google sign-in and a configurable payment box (donation or subscription).
 Developer keys allow full access and can be defined in `settings.json` or `.env`.